CS5008-Khoury/Research-Paper/README.md

 * Name:
 * Semester:
 * Topic:
-* Link The Repository:

 Note the following is an example outline to help you.
-Please rework as you need.
+Please rework as you need, you do not need to follow the section heads and *YOU SHOULD NOT* make everything a bulleted list.
+This needs to read as an executive report/research paper.

 ## Introduction
 - What is the algorithm/datastructure?